xen0vas/UserManager/README.md

 * implement password generator
 * provide apllication usage from limited users in order to be able to change their passwords ( same like passwd program )
-* implement password strenght checks
+* implement password strength checks
 * implement password suggestions

 ------------------